openaustralia/morph/app/views/documentation/tutorial.md

 This is template code that helps you get started by defining some basic dependencies for your scraper.
 You can read more about [language versions](https://morph.io/documentation/language_version) and [libraries](https://morph.io/documentation/libraries) in the morph.io documentation.

 You can use [Bundler](http://bundler.io/) to manage a Ruby project’s dependencies.
-Run, `bundle install` in terminal to check the Gemfile and install any libraries you are missing.
+Run, `bundle install` in terminal to check the Gemfile and install any libraries (called gems in Ruby) required.
 If you need to install or switch Ruby versions, you can use a tool like [rbenv](https://robots.thoughtbot.com/using-rbenv-to-manage-rubies-and-gems) or [rvm](https://github.com/rvm/rvm).

 So far we’ve set up all our files, cloned them to our machine, and installed the necessary dependencies.
 Now it’s time to write our scraper.